 From jewelry, Gannon & Scott diversified into servicing the plating and surface finishing industry then into electronics, semiconductor, aerospace, and defense technologies.

-Today, Gannon & Scott provides services to many leading companies that are working on the forefront of new and emerging precious metals applications such as medical, fuel cell and nanotechnology.
+Today, Gannon & Scott provides services to many leading companies working at the forefront of new and emerging precious metals applications such as medical, fuel cell, and nanotechnology.

 In 1985, Gannon & Scott designed and built their RI facility on Kenney Drive in the Howard Industrial Park in Cranston.

-The company continued to expand its facilities in the 1990's to accommodate the increasing market demand for its services, first expanding its headquarters in 1995 and then again in 1999, bringing the total size of the operation to 43,000-square feet.
+The company continued to expand its facilities in the 1990s to accommodate the increasing market demand for its services, first expanding its headquarters in 1995 and then again in 1999, bringing the operation's total size to 43,000-square feet.